Stephanie Booth: Transformation shop and other ventures

-In 1984, Booth started Transformation, a business catering to the transgender and transvestite community.
-She was persuaded that a massage service that offered prostitution services was both legal, and could quickly solve her financial difficulties.
-She was later arrested for running a bawdy house, and pleaded guilty.
-In 1985, she moved in with David Booth, her business partner.
-They married in February 1986 in Sri Lanka, but British law at this time didn't recognise such marriages.
+In 1984, Booth started Transformation, a clothing and lingerie shop in Manchester that catered to the transgender community.
+In 1985, she was arrested and charged for running a bawdy house in the upstairs section of the shop.
+Booth claimed that she had been told a massage service that offered sexual services was legal.
+She pleaded guilty and was given a 12-month suspended sentence.
+In 1985, she moved in with David Booth, her business partner whom she had met through a newspaper advertisement.
+David was the owner of the Spar supermarkets chain in the UK.
+They married in February 1986 in Sri Lanka, as British law at this time didn't recognise such marriages.